 - 1/2 cup of water

 FOR THE GLAZE:

-Crush or mince a clove of fresh garlic.
-Depending on how good your knife skills are, this can be achieved in a few ways, but the simplest way is to use one of these:
+- Crush or mince a clove of fresh garlic.
+Depending on how good your knife skills are, this can be achieved in a few ways, but the simplest way is to use a garlic mincer: